JosephArmas/cecs-491A-Team-Big-Data/milestone 2/low level design/registration/failures/v3/account/account_email_null.md

-# As a user I cannot reister to create an account without a valid email
+# As a user I cannot reister to create an account inserting a null string
 ```mermaid
 sequenceDiagram
     actor User